 Editor’s Note: This article was created with expertise from Mark Cooksley, a product manager with Hirschmann Automation and Control and an expert on industrial cyber security.

-Defense in Depth is recognized as one of the key best practices for securing industrial networks.
-It involves using multiple types of defenses at different layers in the network in order to provide higher resistance to attacks than is possible with a single defense, such as a perimeter firewall.
+Defence in Depth is recognized as one of the key best practices for securing industrial networks.
+It involves using multiple types of defences at different layers in the network in order to provide higher resistance to attacks than is possible with a single defence such as a perimeter firewall.

 Okay, great, we know this … but, what are the practical ways to put this concept into practice?
 Your first step should be to do a risk assessment and to prioritize your risks and their countermeasures.

 In parallel, think about your current defenses, which likely include the perimeter firewall.
 Do they also include taking advantage of the security functions built in to other network devices?

 As network hardware has become more powerful, it has expanded to include security capabilities.
 Most managed Ethernet switches include cyber security features to protect themselves and they are a way to enhance the security of your network at no extra cost.

 To make sure you are not missing any easy to implement security enhancements, let’s take a look at some of the security features built into switches, such as those from our Hirschmann and GarrettCom brands.